c-salmon/c-salmon/README.md

 Sea breeze stained wood and white borders that looked like icing on gingerbread houses.<br>
 I said to whoever was driving, “yes, this is the Cape”.<br>
 I sat on my bed and thought to myself why I had told my mother that morning that I had a nightmare.<br>
-Maybe it was because I knew that I’d either never be back there, or that I will and everything will be completely different.<br>
+Maybe it was because I knew that I’d either never be back there, or that I would and everything would be completely different than that perfect weekend.<br>
 Both scenes that I wish to never experience.<br></p>
   </div>